 Irritated, Red, Reactive Skin

-If you find that your skin frequently becomes red, hot, and/or stings when you try to perform your skincare routine, chances are you have a damaged moisture barrier.
-While a lot of things can cause this as I mention in this post, what I see most often is people overusing active ingredients or using products that are too harsh and irritating.
+If you find that your skin frequently becomes red, hot, and/or stings when you perform your skincare routine, chances are you have a damaged moisture barrier.
+While there are a lot of things that can cause this, as I mention in this post, what I see most often is people overusing active ingredients or using products that are too harsh and irritating.
 Going back to basics and doing a skincare detox can definitely help you identify which products are the root of the problem.
-From there, you can curate a skincare routine based on your skin type that agrees with your skin and keeps it healthy-looking.
+From there, you can curate a skincare routine based on your skin type that agrees with your skin.

 Eczema, Perioral Dermatitis, Rosacea, and Other Inflammatory Conditions

 It’s not always possible to identify the triggers for these conditions, but using the wrong products is, once again, a common trigger.
 This problem tends to be more common in women since they’re often the ones experimenting with skincare.
 Even if you’re experiencing a flare-up that could be brought on by environmental triggers such as allergies or a weather change, it can be beneficial to strip everything back to make sure your products aren’t further aggravating your skin.
 Of course, if these types of issues persist, you’ll want to schedule an appointment with a dermatologist who can assess your individual needs.
 Conditions like eczema, rosacea, and perioral dermatitis sometimes require a prescription, especially if you’ve simplified your routine and you’re not seeing improvement.

 Would Someone With Acne Benefit From a Skincare Detox?